Main illustration: Colby Brooks

 - Embed videos – Short demo videos should be added in a pop-out, overlay or tab within your app so users can get the help they need and then get right back to work.

-- Offer in-app live chat – Live chat gives your customers a way to quickly ask questions, get advice or understand what they need to do to solve problems.
-With Intercom, live chat can be accessed right from your website or inside your app, so users don’t have to abandon their task to get help.
+- Offer in-app chat – Chat gives your customers a way to quickly ask questions, get advice or understand what they need to do to solve problems.
+With Intercom’s conversational support solution, users can access chat right from your website or inside your app, so they don’t have to abandon their task to get help.

 - Use chatbots for a large user base – If your support team isn’t available, use chatbots to directly answer questions and help customers with simple tasks.
 In fact, we’ve found that almost a third of all support questions can be answered by a chatbot.

-Check out how Cleo uses our Answer Bot to manage close to 200 inbound chats coming in daily.
+Check out how Cleo uses our Resolution Bot to manage close to 200 inbound chats coming in daily.

 Avoid product rejection by overcoming customer inertia